katsikora/Iwanami2019_SupplementaryCodeAndData_A/README.md

 Raw sequencing data has been submitted to GEO and is available under the ID GSE98647.
 Processed data files used in the R vignette contained in this repo are stored on the German GWDG cloud due to file size restrictions on GitHub.
-The Rmd/html document provides download links to the processed data files.
+The Rmd document provides download links to the processed data files.